kristinemlarson/gnssIR_python/README.md

 This code requires python3.
 The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).

-RH estimation depends on satellite elevation angle, not time.
+The primary output of the code is Reflector Height (RH).
+RH estimation depends on the satellite elevation angle, not time.
 This can cause complications for tides where large RH changes occur and time matters.
 Data arcs should not cross midnite because you can end up using data that are as much as 24 hours apart to compute a single RH.